Reality TV Thrives in the Last Frontier

-It makes for great TV as these programs tap the usual tried-and-true reality genres, albeit with serious twists of Last Frontier flavor: adventure and survival, business and competition, comedy and drama, food and drink.
-And yes, hunting: whether for fish and game, real estate, ot even an authentic Alaska mate, there’s no shortage of shows about people seeking something.
-That includes a bonanza of shows about gold mining.
+Alaska reality TV makes for great programming as these episodes tap the usual tried-and-true reality genres, albeit with serious twists of Last Frontier flavor: adventure and survival, business and competition, comedy and drama, food and drink.
+And yes, hunting: whether for fish and game, real estate, or even an authentic Alaska mate, there’s no shortage of reality TV shows about people seeking something.
+And that of course includes a bonanza of shows about gold mining.

-The shows also span the spectrum of success: a few are star-making blockbusters (Deadliest Catch, Ice Road Truckers, Alaska: The Last Frontier, Life Below Zero, Gold Rush, Alaskan Bush People), some are cult classics (Bering Sea Gold, Edge of Alaska, The Last Alaskans, Yukon Men, Railroad Alaska, Alaska State Troopers), and many are forgettable flops (Slednecks, Looking for Love: Bachelorettes in Alaska, Alaska Proof, Wild West Alaska).
+These Alaska reality TV shows span the spectrum of success: Several are star-making blockbusters (Deadliest Catch, Ice Road Truckers, Alaska: The Last Frontier, Life Below Zero, Gold Rush, Alaskan Bush People), some are cult classics (Bering Sea Gold, Edge of Alaska, The Last Alaskans, Yukon Men, Railroad Alaska, Alaska State Troopers), and many are forgettable flops (Slednecks, Looking for Love: Bachelorettes in Alaska, Alaska Proof, Wild West Alaska).

 At the peak of Alaska programming, there were seemingly countless shows airing, a nonstop rollout of new shows, and a weekly reality TV column about them all in the Anchorage Daily News.
 Alaskans, and many reality programming fans, joked of “Northern Overexposure,” a play off the kitschy Alaska-based CBS ‘90s comedy Northern Exposure that was based on the town of Talkeetna.
-Some Alaskans scoff at the programming and their “stars,” questioning the definition of “reality.”
+Some Alaskans scoff at the reality TV programming and their “stars,” questioning the definition of “reality.”
 But that’s been the eternal sentiment about all reality TV, really.
-Most residents avoid the spotlight and carry on with their own versions of real life and fishing reel life.
+Most Alaska residents avoid the spotlight entirely and carry on with their own unique versions of real life in Alaska and Alaska fishing “reel life”.

-While the perils aren’t always 100 percent genuine, the personalities, places and powerful pull are.
-So the shows must go on – popular programs press ahead and new shows continue to pop up, all fueled by curiosity about the great state and a craving for the only-in-Alaska content of spectacular and treacherous adventures, peculiar people, awesome animals, and unique urban and off-the-grid life.
+While the perils in these Alaska TV shows aren’t always 100 percent genuine, the personalities, places and powerful pull are.
+And so the shows must go on – popular programs press ahead and new Alaska-themed shows continue to pop up, all fueled by curiosity about the great state and a craving for the “only-in-Alaska” content of spectacular and treacherous adventures, peculiar people, awesome animals, and unique urban and off-the-grid life.